The train to Prague whirled us full tilt in the direction of the western edge of the Slavic world.

-Incredible gothic buildings battling to be seen beyond other incredible gothic churches.
+Incredible gothic buildings battling to be seen beyond incredible gothic churches.

-Prague almost bewilders with the amount of beauty on offer.
-To catch our breath, take stock on everything in this baroque city that has been built in a medieval town, we sat in ‘Havelska Koruna’ restaurant on Melantrichova Street.
+To sit and take stock on everything in this baroque city that has been built in a medieval town, we sat in ‘Havelska Koruna’ restaurant on Melantrichova Street.

 This plain, long, yellow-painted assembly hall of food – full of wooden booths with thick coat and hatted figures deep in their dinners – is a throw-back to the communist era.

-As you enter, an employee stood on the gate hands you a slip of paper and tells you that you are only permitted to order 10 items, which will be stamped on your card.
+As you enter, an employee stood on the gate hands you a slip of paper and tells you that you are only permitted to order a maximum of 10 items, which will be stamped on your card.

 I took my place in the queue of grey looking Czechs and ordered Veprova po Selsku – unpromisingly translated as ‘peasant style pork’.

-But it – and the soups, and the dumplings, and the hunks of bread and beakers of beer – were perfect, tasty, warming fare (the fruit dumplings for pudding with strong cheese and oil drizzled on them, perhaps less so).
-And everything so remarkably cheap.
+But it – and the soups, and the dumplings, and the hunks of bread and beakers of beer – were the perfect warming fare (the fruit dumplings for pudding with strong cheese and oil drizzled on them, perhaps less so).
+And everything incredibly cheap.